OlivierMarty/SubtitlesPrinter/README.md

 ### Optional arguments

 It is possible to skip x seconds, or to change the delay before starting.
-For details see
+For other parameters and details see
 ```bash
 ./subtitlesPrinter -h
 ```